+AN ACT

-1 processing, or manufacturing use: 2 (A) with processes using flammable or explosive 3 materials; 4 (B) with hazardous conditions; or 5 (C) that is noxious or offensive from odors, 6 smoke, noise, fumes, or vibrations.
-7 (2) "Mixed-use residential," when used to describe 8 land use or development, means the use or development, as 9 applicable, of a site consisting of residential and nonresidential 10 uses in which the residential uses are at least 65 percent of the 11 total square footage of the development.
-The term includes the use 12 or development of a condominium.
-13 (3) "Multifamily residential," when used to describe 14 land use or development, means the use or development, as 15 applicable, of a site for three or more dwelling units within one or 16 more buildings.
-The term includes the use or development of a 17 residential condominium.
-18 Sec.
-218.002.
-APPLICABILITY.
-This chapter applies only to 19 a municipality with a population greater than 150,000 that is 20 wholly or partly located in a county with a population greater than 21 300,000.
-22 Sec.
-218.003.
-NO EFFECT ON OTHER RESTRICTIONS AND RULES.
-23 This chapter does not affect the authority of a municipality to: 24 (1) apply the municipality's regulations on short-term 25 rental units to a mixed-use residential or multifamily residential 26 development; 27 (2) adopt or enforce water quality protection regulations to implement or comply with water quality requirements 1 2 under state or federal law, including Chapter 366, Health and 3 Safety Code; 4 (3) adopt or enforce a density bonus program or other voluntary program that allows for site development standards that 5 are less restrictive than the standards described by this chapter; 6 7 or (4) apply the following regulations that are generally 8 9 applicable to other developments in the municipality: (A) except as otherwise provided by this chapter: 10 11 (i) sewer and water access requirements; or 12 (ii) building codes; 13 (B) stormwater mitigation requirements; or (C) regulations related 14 to historic preservation, including protecting historic landmarks or property 15 in the boundaries of a local historic district.
+(2) adopt or enforce water quality protection

+regulations to implement or comply with water quality requirements 1 2 under state or federal law, including Chapter 366, Health and 3 Safety Code; 4 (3) adopt or enforce a density bonus program or other voluntary program that allows for site development standards that 5 are less restrictive than the standards described by this chapter; 6 7 or (4) apply the following regulations that are generally 8 9 applicable to other developments in the municipality: (A) except as otherwise provided by this chapter: 10 11 (i) sewer and water access requirements; or 12 (ii) building codes; 13 stormwater mitigation requirements; or (C) regulations related 14 to historic preservation, including protecting historic landmarks or property 15 in the boundaries of a local historic district.
 16 17 SUBCHAPTER B. ZONING AND DEVELOPMENT REGULATIONS 18 Sec.
 218.101.
 MIXED-USE RESIDENTIAL AND MULTIFAMILY RESIDENTIAL USES ALLOWED. (a) Notwithstanding any other law and 19 subject to Subsection (c), a municipality shall allow mixed-use 20 residential use and development or multifamily residential use and 21 development in a zoning classification that allows office, 22 23 commercial, retail, warehouse, or mixed-use use or development as 24 an allowed use under the classification.
-25 (b) Notwithstanding any other law and subject to Subsection (c), a municipality may not require the change of a zoning district 26 27 or land use classification or regulation or an approval of an amendment, exception, or variance to a zoning district or land use 1 2 classification or regulation prior to allowing a mixed-use 3 residential use or development or multifamily residential use or 4 development in an area covered by a zoning classification described by Subsection (a).
-An amendment, exception, or variance to a zoning 5 district or land use classification or regulation includes a 6 7 special exception, zoning variance, site development variance, subdivision variance, conditional use approval, special use 8 permit, comprehensive plan amendment, or other discretionary 9 approval to allow a mixed-use residential use or development or 10 11 multifamily residential use or development.
-12 (c) This section does not apply to: 13 (1) a zoning classification that allows heavy 14 industrial use; 15 (2) land located within: 16 (A) 1,000 feet of an existing heavy industrial 17 use or development site; or 18 (B) 3,000 feet of an airport or military base; or (3) an area designated by a municipality as a clear 19 20 zone or accident potential zone.
-Sec.
+25 (b) Notwithstanding any other law and subject to Subsection (c), a municipality may not require the change of a zoning district 26 or land use classification or regulation or an approval of an

+- 1 amendment, exception, or variance to a zoning district or land use - 2 classification or regulation prior to allowing a mixed-use - 3 residential use or development or multifamily residential use or - 4 development in an area covered by a zoning classification described - 5 by Subsection (a).
+An amendment, exception, or variance to a zoning - 6 district or land use classification or regulation includes a - 7 special exception, zoning variance, site development variance, - 8 subdivision variance, conditional use approval, special use - 9 permit, comprehensive plan amendment, or other discretionary - 10 approval to allow a mixed-use residential use or development or - 11 multifamily residential use or development. - (c) This section does not apply to: - 13 (1) a zoning classification that allows heavy - 14 industrial use; - 15 (2) land located within: - 16 (A) 1,000 feet of an existing heavy industrial - 17 use or development site; or - 18 (B) 3,000 feet of an airport or military base; or - 19 (3) an area designated by a municipality as a clear - 20 zone or accident potential zone. - 21 Sec.
 218.102.
-REGULATION OF MIXED-USE RESIDENTIAL AND 21 MULTIFAMILY RESIDENTIAL USE OR DEVELOPMENT. (a) Notwithstanding 22 23 any other law, a municipality may not adopt or enforce an ordinance, zoning restriction, or other regulation that: 24 25 (1) imposes on a mixed-use residential or multifamily residential development: 26 27 (A) a limit on density that is more restrictive
+REGULATION OF MIXED-USE RESIDENTIAL AND - 22 MULTIFAMILY RESIDENTIAL USE OR DEVELOPMENT. (a) Notwithstanding - 23 any other law, a municipality may not adopt or enforce an ordinance, - 24 zoning restriction, or other regulation that: - 25 (1) imposes on a mixed-use residential or multifamily - 26 residential development: - 27 (A) a limit on density that is more restrictive